QCSP monsters and the demise of the Chen Conjecture: Introduction

 In this paper we refute the Chen Conjecture in a strong way while giving a long-desired classification for $\QCSP(\Gamma)$ where $\Gamma$ is a finite $3$-element constraint language with constants.
 Not only do we find $\Gamma$ so that $\QCSP(\Gamma)$ is co-NP-complete, but also we find $\Gamma$ so that $\Pol(\Gamma)$ has EGP yet $\QCSP(\Gamma)$ is in P. In these latter cases we can further prove that all pp-definitions of $\tau_n$ in $\Gamma$ are of size exponential in $n$.
 Additionally, we show that on a 4-element domain there exists a constraint language $\Gamma$ such that $\QCSP(\Gamma)$ is DP-complete (from Boolean Hierarchy), and on a 10-element domain there exists a constraint language giving the complexity class $\Theta_{2}^{P}$.
 Our main result for QCSP can be given as follows. \begin{thm} Let $\Gamma$ be a finite constraint language on $3$ elements which includes all constants.
 Then $\QCSP(\Gamma)$ is either in P, NP-complete, co-NP-complete or PSpace-complete. \end{thm}

 Meanwhile, we prove the Chen Conjecture is true for the class of finite conservative languages (these are those that have available all unary relations).
-One might see this as a maximal natural class on which the Chen Conjecture holds.
+One might see this as among the larger natural classes on which the Chen Conjecture holds.
 Another form of ``conservative QCSP'', in which relativization of the universal quantifier is permitted, has been given by Bodirsky and Chen \cite{BodirskyC09}.
 They uncovered a dichotomy between P and PSpace-complete, whereas the QCSP for finite conservative languages bequeaths the following trichotomy.

 \begin{thm}[Conservative QCSP] Let $\Gamma$ be a finite constraint language with all unary relations.
 If $\Pol(\Gamma)$ has PGP, then $\QCSP(\Gamma)$ is in NP.
 If $\Gamma$ further admits a WNU polymorphism, then $\QCSP(\Gamma)$ is in P, else it is NP-complete.
 Otherwise, $\Pol(\Gamma)$ has EGP and $\QCSP(\Gamma)$ is PSpace-complete. \end{thm}